 Many of these podcasts are run by game journalists and other industry professionals with years of experience.
 They have access to breaking video game news and can use their understanding of the industry to break information down for consumers.
 Other podcasts…not so much.

 So how do you separate the pearls of high-tech wisdom from the shows recorded by some dude and his buddies in a basement?
 You’re in luck!
-We here at High Ground have put together a list of the nine best gaming podcasts of 2021, making it easy for you to find the one that best fits your media-consumption needs.
+We here at High Ground have put together a list of the nine best gaming podcasts, making it easy for you to find the one that best fits your media-consumption needs.

 Zoom In: The 9 Best Gaming Podcasts